keerthanachowdary21/Roxiler/README.md

-# Roxiler Mern Coding Challenge
+# MERN Stack Coding Challenge

-This was a coding challenge given by Roxiler Systems for a Mern Stack Intern role.
-Based on the instructions and tasks given in the challenge, I have implemented all the functionalities of the backend and frontend
+This repository contains the implementation of a MERN (MongoDB, Express.js, React.js, Node.js) stack application that fulfills the requirements of the coding challenge.
+The application fetches data from a third-party API, processes it, and provides various APIs to interact with the data.
+The frontend displays the data in a table and visualizes it using charts.

 # Screenshots